bluesky/tiled/docs/source/getting-started/webhooks.md

 - integrating Tiled with systems that cannot maintain a long-lived connection

-This tutorial demonstrates the full webhook lifecycle end-to-end in a single Python session, with no external services and no configuration files required.
+This tutorial demonstrates the full webhook lifecycle end-to-end in a single IPython session, with no external services and no configuration files required.
+Using IPython is necessary to instantiate and persist the classes and services.
+Having the receiver in a separate IPython session from the server would enable monitoring of the handler, as well as make the `received` messages visible.

 ## Set up a local receiver